B2B sales are complex. The more people involved in the buying process, the more complicated it becomes.

 Using the resources section of the MAP template will help you produce a realistic action plan without over-committing, under-utilizing, or misallocating resources.

 How to use it?
-To get the most out of the Resources section in the MAP template, you will need to think carefully about the resources you will need, who is responsible for them, and their availability.
+To get the most out of the Resources section in the MAP template, carefully consider the resources you need, who is responsible for them, and their availability.

 Mutual Action Plans: Template vs. software